just-a-few-code-lines/droppable/README.md

 # droppable
 Ease html drag &amp; drop by adding the 'flavor' and 'droppable' attributes.

-    Add attributes 'droppable' and 'flavor' to html

     An element marked draggable="yes" and flavor="xxx" will become droppable on any other, marked droppable="yes" and flavor="xxx".
     Text drags comming from the outside world can be dropped on "text" flavored droppables File drags comming from the outside world can be dropped on "file" flavored droppables